ChetanAmrao/ChetanDemo_C/README.md

 This is a repo for C programs

-Demo is the main project made in Visual Studio 2022 Under that
+Demo is the main Solution made in Visual Studio 2022 Under that there will be Projects based on assignments
-- Basics has as the name suggests basics of C
+- **Basics**: for basics of C (keywords, identifiers, operators, in-built data types)
+- **CodnStmt**: for conditional statements (if, if-else, nested if, switch-case and ternary operater usage)